andy-page-developer/Blogger-Compact-Dashboard/README.md

 **Version History**

+Version 0.6
+- Scheduled, Draft and Published Text is now on the right
+- Increased space for Labels

 Version 0.5
 - Increased height of Label Filter Modal Window on Dashboard (Screenshot below)
 - Increased width of Labels section on the Editor (Screenshot below)